Alex Murdaugh trial: As defense builds its case, here's where things stand in the double murder trial

 How is the defense approaching the case?

-"It's not believable that he executed him an hour after the bonding Snapchat," Harpoolitan told the jury.
+"It's not believable that he executed him an hour after the bonding Snapchat," Harpootlian told the jury.

 Video from an officer's interview with Murdaugh on the night of the murders shows his emotional reaction to finding Paul's body.

-Note: Correction: This article has been updated to correct the spelling of attorney Richard Harpootlian's name.